Training and Mentorship Incentive

 Step 1: Review the guidelines

-Review the Alberta Made Production Grant guidelines (PDF, 1.1 MB) to ensure you understand the requirements and complete the Eligibility Checklist on page 4 of the Guidelines.
+Review the Alberta Made Production Grant guidelines to ensure you understand the requirements.

 Step 2: Create an online profile